 Additional information is available on each aspect of the Project.
 Please ask for details.

-Value engineering changes approved in June 2024 will eliminate the use of cross laminate timber (CLT), reducing but not eliminating the carbon use benefit of the project.
-Even with changes, the use of fossil fuels will be eliminated, resulting in an 8% cut in utility costs.
+Value engineering changes approved in June 2024 eliminated the use of cross laminate timber (CLT), reducing but not eliminating the carbon use benefit of the project.
+Even with changes, the operating efficiencies gained through the new addition allow the entire building to be more climate friendly and will:

 No. The Library will operate out of temporary location while construction takes place.
 In fact, remaining open is required by the MBLC.
 The cost of moving and temporary quarters is already built into the budget.
 Details about operations at the temporary location will be posted once construction plans are finalized.